innerpage/website__dev/readme.md

-# InnerPage Website

-This repository contains the development codebase for the InnerPage website.
+his repository contains the development codebase for the [Innerpage](https://innerpage.org) website.

 ## Technologies Used